 Platform: Mega Drive

 Daisenryaku (“The Great Strategy”), first published in 1985 for the PC98 computer by System Soft, is essentially the grandfather of all Japanese strategy simulations.
-English speaking gamers may be familiar with some the games that inspired it, including Nintendo’s Famicom Wars (and its sequels, the Advance Wars games), and Hudson’s Military Madness/Nectaris.
-Sega developed and published their own versions for the Mega Drive called Super Daisenryaku and Mega Daisenryaku, but to round out their war sim trilogy, they dropped the license and ended up creating their own spiritual successor.
+While a few games in the series were released in North America (Iron Storm for the Saturn, Daisenryaku VII for the Xbox), most English speaking gamers will probably be more familiar with some of the games that inspired it, including Nintendo’s Famicom Wars (and its sequels, the Advance Wars games), and Hudson’s Military Madness/Nectaris.
+Sega developed and published their own versions for the Mega Drive called Super Daisenryaku and Advanced Daisenryaku, but to round out their war sim trilogy, they dropped the license and ended up creating their own spiritual successor.

 The Daisenryaku games are based off of real life military equipment, and in some cases patterned after actual World War II campaigns.
 The Hybrid Front hits fast forward on that and sets the game in the 26th century, where the Earth has been devastated due to dwindling resources and global warming, and humanity has allowed itself to be conquered by a corporate hegemony.
 The war takes place on a few different locations, including Earth, the moon, and Mars.